harness/harness/docs/setup/nginx.md

 # Nginx

 Using a proxy server is **not necessary**.
-Drone serves most static content from a CDN and uses the Go standard library’s high-performance net/http package to serve dynamic content.
+Drone serves most static content from a CDN and uses the Go standard library's high-performance net/http package to serve dynamic content.

 If using Nginx to proxy traffic to Drone, please ensure you have version 1.3.13 or greater.
 You also need to configure nginx to write `X-Forwarded_*` headers: